PDB65/threat-hunting/threat-hunting-scenario-Wireshark-event-creation.md

-# Threat Event: Unauthorized Install and Usage of Wireshark
+# Threat Event: Unauthorized Installation and Usage of Wireshark

 ### Incident:
 An internal or external bad actor installed Wireshark on a corporate VM with the intention of capturing internal network traffic, potentially to extract sensitive data or bypass network monitoring tools.